- Polyphenolic flavonoid

 One study showed that quercetin, in combination with red wine extract, lowered LDL oxidation (which may contribute to atherosclerosis) in healthy volunteers.
 However, it is unclear how much of this effect was due to quercetin alone, and other similar studies have not found the same effect.

 Quercetin is a dietary flavonoid found in fruits and vegetables including apples, black, green and buckwheat tea, onions, red grapes, cherries, raspberries, citrus fruits.
 It is also found in some popular medicinal plants including ginkgo biloba and St. John’s Wort (5) and is used widely for its antioxidant effects.

 Studies in animal models have shown its ability to potentiate the antitumor effects of doxorubicin in liver cancer cells, while protecting normal liver cells (16).
-Quercetin also demonstrated neuroprotective property and induced anti-depressant effects (17); it was also shown to exert pro-oxidant effects by decreasing serum homocysteine levels (18).
+Quercetin also demonstrated neuroprotective and antidepressant effects (17), and exerts pro-oxidant effects by decreasing serum homocysteine levels (18).

-Long-term supplementation with 1000 mg/day quercetin resulted in wide-ranging metabolic effects in a study of healthy subjects (19).
-Further research is needed to understand the implications of these effects.
+Long-term supplementation with quercetin 1000 mg/day resulted in wide-ranging metabolic effects in a study of healthy subjects (19), but further research is needed to understand the implications.